 - Have mail and newspapers held so that neither piles up and signals you are not home.

 - Leave a light on so that it appears you might be home.
-For any light left on a lot then use an L.E.D. or C.F.L. bulb as they use much less electricity over the long run.
+For any light left on a lot then use an L.E.D. or C.F.L. bulb as they save money by using much less electricity over the long run.

 - Adjust your water heater so that it is on vacation mode.